daniarherikurniawan/Cassandra-QoE/README.md

 git commit -m "minor update" -a git push origin master

+There is a front-end clients queue manager
+- client.cassandra-qoe.cs331-uc.emulab.net

+There is a replica selector
+- selector.cassandra-qoe.cs331-uc.emulab.net

 There are 3 Cassandra nodes:
 - cass-1.cassandra-qoe.cs331-uc.emulab.net
 - cass-2.cassandra-qoe.cs331-uc.emulab.net
 - cass-3.cassandra-qoe.cs331-uc.emulab.net

+Open 8 SSH terminal :
+- 2 cass-1 (for inserting the CSV data and running cassandra)
+- 1 cass-2 (for running cassandra)
+- 1 cass-3 (for running cassandra)
+- 1 selector (for waiting a request that will ask a replica address)
+- 3 client (for sending rabbit-mq request, receiving rabbit-mq request, and asking the replica address to Selector)

 ====================================================================================
 > Open SSH to all nodes